 My suggestion would be to let it air out in full sun until the smell is gone; shouldn't take too long.
 Just check often for color-fastness and smell.
 I've used this method many times, and it works pretty good.
 Good luck.

 I have had the same problem in the past I poured a 1/2 cup white vinegar in the sink then filled w/cold water and let the items soak for 2 hrs.
 I then rinsed the items and washed in the washing machine: adding an additional 1/2 cup of white vinegar.
-This did remove the odor and a soft sent of vinegar lingered; but went away after I hung the items on hangers after drying.

 I have a Whirlpool Duet Washer.
 About a month ago, I accidentally washed a cloth soaked with a gun-cleaning solvent.
 Since that time, after many loads of wash and attempts to get rid of the smell - it persists both in the machine itself and usually in the clothes as well.
 Even going on vacation for a week and leaving the door open to air out didn't help.